+A fashion tip for women.
 When it comes to giving fashion advice, I am on thin ice.
-When it comes to giving fashion advice to women, I have fallen through the ice and am flailing about waiting to be rescued.
-But on one point, I am firmly on solid ground.
+When it comes to giving fashion advice to women, I have fallen through the ice.
+But on one point, I stand firmly on solid ground.

 If a woman is going to speak and she knows that she will have to use a microphone, it is important that she find out what kind of microphone it will be.
 There are four kinds:

 For mounted and handheld microphones, I have no fashion advice for women whatsoever.
 But, for lapel and headset microphones, I do have an important tip.

 Lapel and headset microphones are increasingly the most common types of microphones used at conference and other events.
 In the images below, Christine Lagarde and Marissa Mayer are speaking with headsets.
 Sheryl Sandberg is speaking with a lapel microphone.

 Headsets and lapel microphones each have a wire that connects the microphone to a battery pack.
 Battery packs are the size of a small but chunky cell phone.
 And they have a clip to attach to the speaker’s clothing.